 I play alto sax, tenor sax, flute and wind synthesizer, with a specialization in alto sax.
 My background is in recording and sideman work, which prizes the ability to play many styles authentically.
 This past year, I've performed pop music, rock, jazz, r&b, soul, hip hop and flamenco.

-I have a recording studio at home, will turn around a project in less than two weeks (rush jobs can be negotiated and turned around faster).
-I offer one free revision session for each project, and will happily include a horn stem mix if you are using several horn tracks in your piece.
+I have a recording studio at home, will turn around a project in a week (rush jobs can be negotiated and turned around faster).
+I offer a Zoom session and studio quality audio streaming through Audiomovers for tracking so you can be "in the studio" with me, three free revisions for each project, and will happily include a horn stem mix if you are using several horn tracks in your piece.

 Interview with Dan Perez